-- Prior to assigning the client to an intern, supervisors are responsible to assess whether the referral is appropriate for intern assignment and must be present during the clinical interview. - Interns are not able to accept Medi-Cal cases and Family Code 7827 (FC7827). - Reports should include information as to who conducted portions of the assessment (clinical interview, measures, etc.).
+- Prior to assigning the client to an intern, supervisors are responsible to assess whether the referral is appropriate for intern assignment and must be present during the clinical interview. - Interns are not able to accept Medi-Cal cases, Highly Vulnerable Child(ren) Cases (HVC), 300 e/i/f cases, and Family Code 7827 (FC7827). - Reports should include information as to who conducted portions of the assessment (clinical interview, measures, etc.).